wvlet/airframe/docs/airframe-http.md

 ## Starting A Netty HTTP Server

-To start a server, create a finagle server configuration with Finagle.server, and
+To start a server, create a netty server configuration with Netty.server, and
 ```scala
 import wvlet.airframe.http.*
 import wvlet.airframe.http.netty.Netty